brnrd/dyss/README.md

 Compatibility
 -------------

-Is currently working on the latest Chrome and Firefox.
+Is currently working on the latest Chrome, Firefox and Safari.
-It should be working on WebKit based browser.
+IE is yet to be tested.

 To compile
 ----------